MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/get-prompt-information/workflow-get-prompt-information.md

 ---
-title: Workflow Sample - Get Prompt Information
+title: Workflow sample - Get prompt information
-sidebar_label: Get Prompt Information
+sidebar_label: Get prompt information
 ---

 You can use REST APIs to get a list of the prompts that have been applied to a dossier, document or report, together with the definition of each prompt.
 A workflow sample for using REST APIs to obtain information about prompts: